 DECLARE fast_forward_employee_cursor CURSOR FAST_FORWARD FOR SELECT * FROM [EmployeeTable]

 Next, we use the OPEN Cursor statement to open the declared cursor

 The last statement will fetch, or return the next record from the fast_forward_employee_cursor cursor.

 FETCH NEXT FROM fast_forward_employee_cursor;

-Although the employee table holds 14 records, this cursor is retrieving 1 record.
-This is because, FETCH NEXT option will fetch only one record from the cursor, and if you want all then use Loops.
+Although the employee table has 14 rows, this cursor is retrieving 1 record.
+This is because, SQL Server FETCH NEXT option will fetch only one record from the cursor, and if you want all then use Loops.

 Next, we used the FETCH PRIOR option.
 As you can see, this is throwing an error.